 Canada's Freeland shocked by her department's approval of Assad ally to consulate

-Muzna is originally from Syria and currently lives in Canada.
+Muzna Dureid is originally from Syria and currently lives in Canada.
 She studied Language and Conflict Resolution.
 As a Coordinator of Health Programs for Syrian refugees with Centre Social D’aide Aux Immigrants, she is responsible for working on advocacy, planning, and project management.
-As an advocate, she is proud to have participated in the first new feminist political movement in her country; be nominated as a member of the Groupe de Trente Leaders of Montreal by the Ministry of Immigration, Diversity and Inclusion; and be invited to participate in the consultations of Canada’s National Action Plan on Women, Peace, and Security from 2017-2022.
-Additionally, she also is the Founder and Coordinator of Women Refugees not Captives, a campaign that aims to end the practice of forced child marriage of Syrian women and girls in refugee camps.
+Dureid participated in the first new feminist political movement in her country, and was nominated as a member of the Groupe de Trente Leaders of Montreal by the Ministry of Immigration, Diversity and Inclusion; and invited to participate in the consultations of Canada’s National Action Plan on Women, Peace, and Security from 2017-2022.
+Additionally, she is also the Founder and Coordinator of Women Refugees not Captives, a campaign that aims to end the practice of forced child marriage of Syrian women and girls in refugee camps.
 She is also a Liaison Officer with The White Helmets.